Knowledge-informed Molecular Learning: A Survey on Paradigm Transfer: Knowledge-informed Paradigm Transfer

-Accurately predicting the properties of molecules lies at the core of fundamental tasks in the chemical and pharmaceutical communities. \paragraph{\texttt{Pred} paradigm.} In light of deep learning, conventional molecular property prediction tasks can be well solved in a supervised manner by the \texttt{Pred} paradigm, where the input molecule $\mathcal{X}$ is encoded, followed by a classifier to predict its property. ~\cite{DBLP:conf/nips/DuvenaudMABHAA15} first apply convolutional networks to map molecules into neural fingerprints.
-Subsequent works feed SMILES strings into RNN-based models to produce molecular representations~\cite{DBLP:journals/corr/JastrzebskiLC16,DBLP:conf/bcb/0005WZH17}.
-To utilize topology information in molecular graphs, MPNN~\cite{DBLP:conf/icml/GilmerSRVD17} and its variants DMPNN~\cite{DBLP:journals/jcisd/YangSJCEGGHKMPS19}, CMPNN~\cite{DBLP:conf/ijcai/SongZNFLY20}, CoMPT~\cite{DBLP:journals/corr/abs-2107-08773} leverage the node and edge attributes during message passing.
-Nevertheless, these methods face the challenges of limited labeled data, as laboratory experiments are expensive and time-consuming to annotate data.
-Moreover, due to the enormous diversity of chemical molecules, these works could barely generalize to unseen cases, which greatly hinders practical applicability.
+The advent of deep learning has enabled more effective solutions to the conventional molecular property prediction task under the \textsc{Pred} paradigm using a supervised approach.
+The input molecule $\mathcal{X}$ is first encoded, and then fed into a classifier to predict its property.
+Previous works used RNN-based models to generate molecular representations from SMILES strings~\cite{DBLP:conf/nips/DuvenaudMABHAA15,DBLP:conf/bcb/0005WZH17}.
+To incorporate topology information in molecular graphs, MPNN~\cite{DBLP:conf/icml/GilmerSRVD17} and its variants DMPNN~\cite{DBLP:journals/jcisd/YangSJCEGGHKMPS19}, CMPNN~\cite{DBLP:conf/ijcai/SongZNFLY20}, CoMPT~\cite{DBLP:journals/corr/abs-2107-08773} utilize node and edge attributes during message passing.
+However, these methods still face hurdles to overcome.
+The scarcity of sufficient labeled data, due to the time-consuming and costly nature of lab-based data annotation, presents a major challenge.
+Additionally, the vast diversity of chemical molecules often leads to difficulties in generalizing models to unseen cases, which further hampers their practical application.

-To alleviate these issues,~\cite{DBLP:conf/nips/LiuDL19,DBLP:conf/iclr/HuLGZLPL20} adopt self-supervised learning (SSL) where a model is first pre-trained on a large unlabeled molecular dataset and then transferred to downstream tasks with limited labels.
-Combined with the power of pre-trained models, other paradigms have shown great potential to deal with molecular property prediction.
-Based on design patterns, the pretext tasks of SSL methods can be classified into two categories: contrastive methods and predictive methods.
+To mitigate these issues, recent works have embraced the self-supervised learning (SSL) approach~\cite{DBLP:conf/nips/LiuDL19,DBLP:conf/iclr/HuLGZLPL20}.
+To introduce additional chemical constraints and enhance model interpretability, domain knowledge is incorporated in pre-training a model on a large corpus of unlabeled molecular data.
+Subsequently, fine-tuning is performed on downstream tasks using a limited set of labeled samples.
+With the assistance of knowledge-informed pre-train models, various paradigms have demonstrated promising results in molecular property prediction.
+In the context of SSL methods, the pretext tasks can be broadly categorized into two distinct patterns: contrastive methods and predictive methods.